+44 (0) 207 8227325

-(1) The Explanatory Notes state that “the Bill contains temporary measures designed to either amend existing legislative provisions or introduce new statutory powers” which are designed to mitigate the effects of a COVID-19 pandemic.
-Recognising that each part of the UK has its own set of laws, and that some of the powers needed to tackle the pandemic exist already in statute or do so in some parts of the UK, the Explanatory Notes refer to the need to “level up across the UK, so that the actions to tackle this threat can be carried out effectively across all four nations”.
+(1) The original Explanatory Notes stated that “the Bill contains temporary measures designed to either amend existing legislative provisions or introduce new statutory powers” which are designed to mitigate the effects of a COVID-19 pandemic.
+Recognising that each part of the UK has its own set of laws, and that some of the powers needed to tackle the pandemic exist already in statute or do so in some parts of the UK, the Explanatory Notes referred to the need to “level up across the UK, so that the actions to tackle this threat can be carried out effectively across all four nations”.
 Some of these existing powers are found in the Public Health (Control of Disease) Act 1984 which applies to notifiable diseases (which COVID-19 became on 5 March 2020) and pursuant to which the Health Protection Coronavirus Regulations 2020 were approved on 9 March 2020 (and will lapse after 2 years).
 This Act applies only to England and Wales; the Bill therefore extends similar powers to Scotland and Northern Ireland (clauses 46-47).
 Other such powers are found in the Civil Contingencies Act 2004 which permits the making of emergency regulations which are compatible with the ECHR, appropriate and proportionate to an emergency and would lapse after 30 days (to which the JCHR accepts the current situation amounts).
 No such regulations have yet been made.

-(2) The Explanatory Notes state that “it is neither necessary nor appropriate for all of these measures to come into force immediately” but many of the powers enabling them to do so will.
+(2) The Explanatory Notes also stated that “it is neither necessary nor appropriate for all of these measures to come into force immediately” but many of the powers enabling them to do so will.
 These include the provisions on the emergency registration of health professionals and social workers, indemnities for, changes in relation to judicial commissioners and changes to inquests with juries, vetting requirements, the closure of educational institutions and childcare premises, SSP, pensions and court proceedings to give a few examples (clauses 73(1)-(2)).

-(3) The Government describes the measures as “proportionate to the threat we face”, to “only be used when strictly necessary”.
-This language of necessity and proportionality therefore features in various places in the Bill, for example in relation to the giving of temporary closure directions in England and Wales in relation to the education (Schedule 15, paragraph 1(4)(b) and (5)(b)) and childcare (Schedule 15, paragraph 2(4)(b) and (5)(b)) sector and the powers in England to direct or remove people to places for screening and assessment (Schedule 20, paragraphs 6(3) and 7(3)) and keep them there (Schedule 20, paragraphs 13(6), 14(2) and 15(2)(b), (5)(b) and (9)(b)).
-However, the language does not feature throughout the Bill.
+(3) The Government described the measures as “proportionate to the threat we face”, to “only be used when strictly necessary”.
+This language of necessity and proportionality therefore featured in various places in the Bill, for example in relation to the giving of temporary closure directions in England and Wales in relation to the education (Schedule 15, paragraph 1(4)(b) and (5)(b)) and childcare (Schedule 15, paragraph 2(4)(b) and (5)(b)) sector and the powers in England to direct or remove people to places for screening and assessment (Schedule 20, paragraphs 6(3) and 7(3)) and keep them there (Schedule 20, paragraphs 13(6), 14(2) and 15(2)(b), (5)(b) and (9)(b)).
+However, the language did not feature throughout the Bill.

-(5) The Bill provides for two-monthly status reports to Parliament on the non-devolved provisions in Part 1 addressing whether the provision is in force and whether regulations have been made to bring it into force, suspend it or alter its expiry date (clause 83) and a debate about the on-year status report in both Houses one-year after operation (clause 84).
-Again, there are concerns that this is insufficient debate insufficient frequently (see further below).
+(5) The Bill provided for two-monthly status reports to Parliament on the non-devolved provisions in Part 1 addressing whether the provision is in force and whether regulations have been made to bring it into force, suspend it or alter its expiry date (clause 83) and a debate about the on-year status report in both Houses one-year after operation (clause 84).
+Again, there were concerns that this is insufficient debate insufficient frequently (see further below).

-The Explanatory Notes also identify that the Bill is emergency legislation and that the government intends to ask Parliament to expedite its parliamentary progress and pass it before it goes into recess on 31 March 2020.
+The Explanatory Notes also identified that the Bill was emergency legislation and that the government intended to ask Parliament to expedite its parliamentary progress and pass it before recess on 31 March 2020.
 Notwithstanding this, various amendments were tabled.
 One such amendment sought to restrict the time span of the Bill with a sunset clause after 6 months which can be amended by affirmative resolution of each House.
 It was unclear how this amendment would interact with section 76 of the Bill.
 Another set of amendments sought to grant the powers only on a 6-monthly renewal basis and would do away with section 76.
 A third invited Parliamentary consideration of specified provisions, including those relating to the suspension of port operations, infectious persons and events, gatherings and persons, following the two-monthly status report.
 A group of constitutional lawyers wrote separately to the Joint Committee for Human Rights proposing an amendment that seeks to make the language of necessity more central to the Bill, at least in the context of judging the interference with fundamental or ECHR rights by certain clauses, to require written reasons for any decision to use a power to interfere with a fundamental or ECHR right and a right of access to the courts without charge of court fees and unaffordable adverse costs.